-Deformational plagiocephaly refers to a misshapen or asymmetrical head caused by repeated pressure to the same area of the skull.
+Deformational plagiocephaly refers to a flattened, misshapen or asymmetrical head caused by repeated pressure to the same area of the skull.
 Plagiocephaly literally means "oblique head" (from the Greek word "plagio" for oblique and "cephale" for head).

 Deformational plagiocephaly may be present at birth and is thought to be due to an abnormal intrauterine position of the fetus.
 It is more common in multiple births when one fetus may be pushed into a compromised position that puts pressure on the same area of the head.

 The condition may also occur after birth in a child who was otherwise born with a normal head shape.
 The sleep position instituted by the American Academy of Pediatrics in the early 1990’s to put children to sleep on their backs resulted in a significant increase of deformational plagiocephaly.
-If children tend to favor one side repeatedly when they are put to sleep on their backs, deformation can occur due to the repeated pressure on that one side of the skull.
+If children tend to favor one side repeatedly when they are put to sleep on their backs, flattening can occur due to the repeated pressure on that one side of the skull.
 Some reports put this incidence between 20 and 40 percent.

 Deformational plagiocephaly is very common, and can typically be diagnosed with a thorough physical evaluation by a clinician who specializes in treating craniofacial differences.
 Because the condition can be confused with craniosynostosis, especially unilateral lambdoid synostosis and unicoronal synostosis, accurate diagnosis by an experienced team is extremely important to managing your child’s condition.